OliviaD00/Big-Data-Project-ELK/Ingestion_Nifi_CV_Data/README.md

 - Problem of access of the data in the volume defined :
 In this case, one must check the path of the volume in the host machine to see if it is correctly written or check access with : https://github.com/docker/for-win/issues/3385

+## Parser

+The parser is not perfect.
+It didn't take into account special characters and it can split content of the CV not correctly sometimes (like taking an intership as a skill, or taking a name as a experience).

 ## Others

 Some time our solution doesn't work well in the passage to Nifi to Elasticsearch.
 We don't know why, and in this case, we have to put manually parsed PDF into JSON document into Elasticsearch (via Dev Tools from Kibana) with the command `POST cv_parser/_doc/NOM_Prenom`